mathiaswold/lolbuilds/README.md

 # lolbuilds

 A small python script that fetches item builds from [champion.gg](https://www.champion.gg/) (most frequent and highest win %) and converts them into item sets.
 The items sets for every champion and role gets saved to your League of Legends installation folder, and can be used in-game.
 The item sets additionally shows frequent skill order used.
-Currently for Windows only.
+Supports Windows and MacOS.

 Inspired by [Championify](https://github.com/dustinblackman/Championify).